TomScripter/FDS-Dev/README.md

 To use a provider other than the default, configure it in your `.fdsrc.yaml` file.
 For providers requiring an API key, it is highly recommended to use environment variables.

+DeepL calls use a 5 second default timeout to avoid CLI hangs when the service is slow; override with `translator.providers.deepl.timeout`.

 **Example for DeepL:**
 ```yaml
 # .fdsrc.yaml